aryan19jaiswal/aryan19jaiswal/README.md

 - 👋 Hi, I’m @aryan19jaiswal
 - 👀 I’m interested in technology, data and other similar stuff.
 - 🌱 I’m currently learning DSA and Web Development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front end projects.
 - 📫 Reach me through E-mail: aryan19jaiswal@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: They say I'm unique but what I see is they all just same.